P-p-H-d/mlib/README.md

 cc -std=c99 -c -Wall test-file.i
 ```

+If you get the error "assignment to expression with array type", it means that the library
+tries using the default '=' operator to set an object which is not compatible:
+give the right method to the needed operator (usually `INIT_MOVE` or `INIT_SET`) in its oplist
+or use the proper oplist of the type.

 If there is a warning reported by the compiler in the generated code,
 then there is definitely an **error** you should fix (except if it reports
 shadowed variables), in particular cast evolving pointers.